 The analyzer default setting for RF Coupling is AC mode.
 Verify the AC Select LED DS14 is illuminated at this time.
 Set Input/Output, RF Input, RF Coupling to DC.
-DS14 should turn off and DS11, the DC Select yellow LED, should illuminate.
+DS14 turns off, DS11 DC Select yellow LED should illuminate.
 Switch the RF Coupling back to AC.
-If the LEDs illuminate correctly, the switch control logic to Input Attenuator A from the A15 Front End Control Assembly is correct.
-If the LEDs are not illuminating as expected, the most probable cause is the A15 Front End Control Assembly.
+If the LED's illuminate correctly, the switch control logic to Input Attenuator A from the A15 Front End Control Assembly is correct.
+If the LED's are not illuminating as expected, the most probable cause is the A15 Front End Control Assembly.